dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T796: 'An eye for an eye' can fuel further vengeance.
+### T796: Lex talionis provides retribution but can promote revenge.

 |Support|
 |---|